-Police used dogs in the hunt through the largely residential Wallingford neighborhood.
-At least a dozen schools in the area north of downtown Seattle were locked down with the children inside while the search continued, police said.
+Police used search dogs in the hunt.
+Several schools in the area north of downtown Seattle were locked down while the hunt continued, KOMO-TV reported.

-The shooting happened about 10:30 a.m. in an office at the Northlake Shipyard building on the north shore of Lake Union, police said.
+The shooting happened about 10:30 a.m. in Seattle's Wallingford neighborhood at an office building called the Northlake Shipyard building, police said.

 ``He walked in and started shooting.
 That's all we know,'' said Pam McCammon, a police spokeswoman.

-The suspect, described as possibly in his 30s, was wearing a camouflage jacket and brown hat when he walked in a back door of a business and started firing a gun, police said.
+The suspect was described as a man, possibly in his 30s, wearing a camouflage jacket and brown hat when he walked in a back door of a business and started shooting with a gun, police said.

-One man died and three others were wounded, McCammon said.
-The injured were taken to Harborview Medical Center, where two men were in critical condition _ one with a gunshot wound to the chest, the other with gunshot wounds to the chest and abdomen, hospital spokesman Larry Zalin said.
-The third wounded person, a 19-year-old man, was in stable condition with a gunshot wound in the right arm.
+The injured were taken to Harborview Medical Center, where two men were in critical condition with gunshot wounds, and one was in less serious condition with a gunshot wound in the arm, hospital spokesman Larry Zalin said.